 How big should a fire escape opening be?

 The diagram below shows the minimum dimensions that are required for a new build property.
 There must be a minimum clear (or unobstructed) opening width of 450mm, a minimum clear opening height of 450mm, and a minimum clear opening area of 0.33m2

 Commercial buildings (e.g. hospitals, schools, public buildings etc) limit the spread of fire by keeping it compartmentalised, allowing people time to escape from the building.
 Details of our fire door scheme can be found here, and schemes for installation, inspection and maintenance of fire doors and fire stopping schemes can be found here.

 Panic exit doorsets allow people to exit the building in an emergency.
-Details of our scheme for CE Marking of panic exit doorsets can be found here.
+Details of our scheme for UKCA Marking of panic exit doorsets can be found here.